wengmister/transporter-rpi/README.md

 - Try running with `sudo` (not recommended for regular use)
 - Check udev rules are properly set

-### Performance Issues
-- Reduce FPS in the code (change `clock.tick(60)` to lower value)
-- Close other applications to free up resources
-- Consider running without desktop environment for better performance

-### Display Issues
+### VESC Connection Issues
+- Check USB connections to both VESC controllers
+- Verify ports: `ls /dev/ttyACM*` should show ACM0 and ACM1
+- Try different USB ports
+- Check VESC configuration and firmware
-- Ensure HDMI display is connected and configured
+- Ensure VESCs are powered and motors connected
-- For headless setup, you'll need to modify the code to remove pygame display
-- Check display resolution settings
+- Script will run in visualization-only mode if VESCs not connected

 ## Controller Compatibility